 Hiking Montaña Picchu (Machu Picchu Mountain)

 Montaña Picchu is no joke.
 This is a difficult hike to say the least.
 It’s a 800m climb to the top and is very steep.
 Being at 2500m already, the hike was even more difficult as we were constantly gasping for whatever thin air we were already breathing.
-We took breaks constantly to recover and soak in the views (I like to tell myself that’s why I’m stopping).
+We took numerous breaks to recover and soak in the views, or at least that’s what I told myself.

 As we climbed higher, the clouds were beginning to dissipate and we could see more of the surrounding landscape, occasionally gazing at Machu Picchu as it became more visible.
 Overall, our hike was just under 1 hour and when we reached the summit, it was a sense of accomplishment and relief.